TinaCloud/Udacity-Predict-House-Price-Model-Evaluation-Validation/README.md

-# Predict Boston Housing Price
+# Predict Boston Housing Price - Model Evaluation and Validation
 This project is for the Udacity course on Model Evaluation and Validation

 ## Objective